sgoldenb/Scala-RB-Tree/README.md

 Usage example:

-Get a new empty tree of type int
+    //Get a new empty tree of type int
-The type has to implement Ordering
+    //The type has to implement Ordering

     val tree = RBTree.getEmptyTree[Int]

-Add a bunch of values
+    // Add a bunch of values

     val e = tree addValue(2) addValue(4) addValue(3)  addValue(1)

-println(e getValues) // gives the values in descending order
+    // returns the valuses in descending order println(e getValues)

     println(e contains(4)) // true

     println(e contains(7)) // false

 Installation:
 This is meant to be a simple drop-in so no compiled files are provided.
 Just copy the RBTree.scala to your project